-This Environmental Impact Statement (EIS) for the Cova-1 drilling campaign was prepared in accordance with Regulation 51/1993, a Framework of Reference document submitted to the Direcção Nacional Do Meio Ambient (DNMA), and review comments from the DNMA and other stakeholders.
-The EIS provides information concerning the drilling of the Cova-1 exploration well and its associated potential environmental and social impacts.
+This Environmental Impact Statement (EIS) for the PSC S06-03 drilling campaign was prepared in accordance with Regulation 51/1993 and the Terms of Reference document submitted to the Direcção Nacional Do Meio Ambient (DNMA).
+The EIS provides information concerning the drilling of the exploration wells and its associated potential environmental and social impacts.